LerdXpress/SmartHouse-Blocklist/README.md

 - Full support for global leaders such as Amazon, Google, Apple, Samsung, LG, Sony, Roku, Ecobee, Bosch, Whirlpool, Philips Hue, Wyze, and more.
 - Every major device category and vendor receives its own section, making expansion easy and keeping you protected as you add new tech.
 - **Future-proof:** If you buy a top-ranked device, odds are it's already covered.or ready to be, with just a single domain added.

-Your peace of mind:
-Whether your home is filled with classic top brands or the latest smart gadgets, SmartHouse-Blocklist is designed to protect your privacy now and for years to come.

 ---